 Shari Wills-Phillips holds a Bachelor of Arts degree in religious education from St. Mary’s College, Orchard Lake, MI.
 She is certified as a level three catechist and youth minister in the Archdiocese of Detroit and teaches theology at Notre Dame Preparatory, Pontiac, MI.

-This article was written by the Catechist Staff and appeared in Catechist magazine, August 2010.
+This article was originally published in Catechist magazine, August 2010.